adfinis/helm-charts/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 <!--
     Thank you for your contribution.
-Please use this template to help guide you towards preparing a PR that fullfills our mereability  requirements.
+Please use this template to help guide you towards preparing a PR that fullfills our merge requirements.
 -->
 # Description